PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: PIRA: Methodology

 where \(r_{\phi}(x,y \mid t_k)\) is the reward predicted under instruction \(t_k\).
 This averaging incorporates diverse evaluative perspectives, reducing prompt-specific bias and enhancing robustness.

 \paragraph{Inference-Time Stochastic Value-Head Averaging} PIRA improves estimation stability by applying Monte Carlo dropout \cite{gal2016dropout} only to the value head \(g_{\psi}\).
 Unlike standard Monte Carlo dropout with a fixed rate, PIRA varies the dropout rate to strengthen robustness and generalization.
-Let \(\delta_m\) denote the \(m\)-th dropout rate within \(g_{\psi}\).
 For a preference instruction \(t\),